 If you go in blind, the Seattle housing market can feel like a circus.
 To prepare yourself for the journey ahead, read through these tips for buying your next home.

 You may already be aware, but Seattle's real estate prices have been climbing steadily for years.
-In the past year alone, Seattle home prices increased by an average of 14.9%.
-Even more shockingly, they've risen by 43% in the past five years.
+In the past year alone, Seattle home prices increased by an average of 10.9% according to Zillow.

 These increases show no sign of stopping.
 As a prospective home buyer, this means you want to buy in as quickly as possible.
 Of course, that doesn't mean that all areas and neighborhoods are growing at the same rate, so don't assume every deal is a great one.